Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 - Click and select Quick boot

-If Quick boot is not available, all methods default to Cold boot.
+If quick boot is not available, these methods default to cold boot.

 Cold boot